bitcointranscripts/bitcointranscripts/scalingbitcoin/stanford-2017/incentives-tradeoffs-transaction-selection-in-dag-based-protocols.md

 speakers: ['Yonatan Sompolinsky']
 ---

-# Incentives and Trade-offs in Transaction Selection in DAG-based Protocols

 Yonatan Sompolinsky (The Hebrew University)

 Commercial effort to implement DAG-based protocols.
 No ICO, it's a regular company.